vetras/ts-express-decorators-wiki/Controllers.md

 **Note** : Middle can't use injectable service like the `CalendarCtrl.get()` method actually.

-### Controller depedencies
+### Controller dependencies

 A controller can depend to other controllers.
-Depedencies let you manage each Controller as Express Router module.
+Dependencies let you manage each Controller as Express Router module.

 ```typescript